 How fast does Jasmine Grow?

-Star Jasmine is an evergreen vine with an incredibly scented star shaped white flowers.
-Native to Asia, this plant grows well in Phoenix.
-Our plant receives mid morning sun and afternoon shade and does well.
+Star Jasmine is Native to Asia, this plant grows well in Phoenix.
+Our plant receives mid morning sun and afternoon shade and is thriving.
 It can be trained as a bush or a vine.
 At maturity Star Jasmine can twine up to 20 feet.

 Is the Vine Drought Tolerant?